-Ever since I began posting scammer stories online I’ve had friends and strangers alike reach out to me, asking me to contact potential scammers they’ve encountered.
+Ever since I began posting these scam stories I’ve had friends and strangers alike reach out to me, asking me to contact potential scammers they’ve encountered.
 I’ll email these scammers on their behalf, but it usually ends after two or three short exchanges.
 For some reason, all the scams I’ve been able to drag out for months-on-end have come from Craigslist.

 Recently, a friend of mine tipped me off to a scam which quickly fizzled out.
 I was left wanting more, so I headed to the scam cesspool Craigslist and began looking for criminals I could email in order to further entertaining myself.